 Let Truth Drive The Bus

 With the wisdom that comes from hindsight, I understand that my deconstructionist theology was purely reactionary.
 I may have said at the time that I questioned essential doctrines because the Holy Spirit directed me there.
 But as I read through my journals from that period, I realize that wasn’t the case.
 It wasn’t the Holy Spirit, but rather my emotions driving the bus.
+As blogger Phylicia Masonheimer says, reactionary theology is not sound theology.

-Consequently, my entire spiritual life suffered.
 My personal experiences led me to view God as small and incapable.
 Thankfully, Scripture tells a very different story.